software-mansion/live-compositor/docs/pages/deployment/configuration.md

 ### `LIVE_COMPOSITOR_STREAM_FALLBACK_TIMEOUT_MS`

 A timeout that defines when the compositor should switch to fallback on the input stream that stopped sending frames.
+Defaults to 500.

 ### `LIVE_COMPOSITOR_LOGGER_LEVEL`